 Shedule a free consultation now

-Transmission belting is used across an array of industries from automotive manufacturing and performance through to industrial belting production and manufacturing as well as a source of motion
+Transmission belting is used across an array of industries, from automotive manufacturing and performance through to industrial belting production and manufacturing, as well as a source of motion

 Positive drive belts will rely on the engagement of what is referred to as ‘teeth’ on the belt within the grooves on the pulley(s).
 There is no slippage with this transmission belt unless the teeth between the grooves’ jump’.

 The key components of a drop stamp belt are:

-The belt comes in both endless and connected forms depending on the requirements of the pulley and powers transmission required.
+The belt comes in endless and connected forms depending on the requirements of the pulley and power transmission required.
 Flat belts use tension to maintain the correct level of friction across the belting – this allows for a balanced friction coefficient and transmission of power from the drive shaft through to the pulley.

 Often, there is a common misconception between flat belt drives and v-belt drives.
-While both belts are used in friction transmission, ultimately, there are substantial differences in how the belts are executed and perform within the pulley.
+While both belts are used in friction transmission, ultimately, there are substantial differences in how the belts are executed and performed within the pulley.

-A true transmission belt manufacturer needs to understand the nuances and differences in performance between both positive drive and friction drive transmission belting while also understanding the material best suited to the machinery, drive solution and pulleys.
+A true transmission belt manufacturer needs to understand the nuances and differences in performance between positive drive and friction drive transmission belting while also understanding the material best suited to the machinery, drive solution and pulleys.